 Ho, ho, ho – Christmas is near and your year as a manager will end soon.
 Time to have a critical look at your managerial capacities: what is the one leadership skill you evolved with in 2013, what was your biggest success this year and what is your greatest deficiency as a people manager?

 How do you compare to Santa Claus?
 We had a look at this one year ago already.
-However, Santa does not run out of style, he is a charismatic leader, respected authority, he manages a stable team of top performers (and if one of the elves or reindeers left, he managed well because we did not notice anything), the client experience is excellent and he gets the job done year after year by respecting a strict deadline and staying calm, reassuring and positive.
+However, Santa does not run out of style, he is a charismatic leader, respected authority, he manages a stable team of top performers (and if one of the elves or reindeers left, he managed well because we did not notice anything), the client experience is excellent and he gets the job done year after year by respecting a strict deadline and remaining calm, reassuring and positive.

 Here come the 5 key success factors that make Ol’ Santa a better manager than you: